Socioeconomic facts and data about rural Ontario

 - Since 2016, rural Ontario has seen a 1.6% decrease in youth, a 4.5% decrease in working-age adults, and a 12.4% increase in seniors.

 - Rural Ontario has a larger share of seniors and smaller share of youth and working-age adults than urban Ontario.
 Likewise, there are notable differences among working-age adults in both rural and urban areas.
-Rural areas have a higher proportion of older working-age adults than urban Ontario.
+Rural areas have a higher percentage of older working-age adults than urban Ontario.

 Age group | Rural population | Overall % of rural population | Urban population | Overall % of urban population |